Why are thousands of low-carb dieters dumping slabs of butter and coconut oil in their coffee?

 Sommeliers have known for centuries that fat and acidity pair well.
 Acidic food and drinks have a way of cancelling out that “greasy” mouthfeel from fatty foods.
 It’s why you eat wine with cheese.
 It’s why a lime squeeze makes a taco so darn tasty.

 We’ve tested coffees from virtually every growing region with the classic keto coffee fats.
-Brazil, Costa Rica, Burundi, you name it.
+Brazil, Sumatra, Burundi, you name it.
 And for our money, no coffee shines through the fats and retains its character like the African coffees.
 Give it a try!

 What about instant coffee?

 Bulletproof claims instant coffee can’t be used in keto coffee preparation.
-How wrong they are.
+We disagree.

-Making keto coffee would be way easier without the brewing step.
-The success of Keurig and Starbucks is clear evidence of the effort American’s will go through to avoid having to brew their own cup of joe.
+Making keto coffee is way easier without the brewing step.
+Keurig and Starbucks prove the effort American’s will go through to avoid having to brew their own cup of joe.

 If we could just find a premium instant coffee – one that didn’t taste like that bitter sludge gulped down on camping trips – then we’d be set.
-We’d be one step closer to making keto living convenient (let’s be honest… convenient is not something anyone would describe keto as).
+We’d be one step closer to making keto living convenient.

 So we ordered every instant coffee we could find online.
 We ended up with over 23 coffees to try.
 Yes, lots of over-caffeinated mornings.

-But one thing was clear after our tests: Instant coffee has come a long way.
-A few inspiring entrepreneurs have taken their experience as craft roasters or champion baristas and put it towards the challenge of changing the way the world thinks about instant coffee.
+And one thing was clear after our tests: Instant coffee has come a long way.
+A few inspiring entrepreneurs are changing the way the world thinks about instant coffee.

 The good ones we’re told, can retain 96% of the coffee’s original flavor and nuance through the process.
 Don’t believe us?
 Try these: